 The real estate license requirements in Michigan are fairly easy compared to other states.
 You are required to complete 40 hours of prelicensing education, apply for your license, pass your exam, and once you select your sponsoring brokerage, you’re on your way to a lucrative real estate career.
 Grab your can of Vernors and join us in reviewing this step-by-step guide to getting your Michigan real estate license.

 1. Meet the Legal Requirements for Your Michigan Real Estate License

 In order to be qualified to become a real estate agent in the Great Lakes State, you must fulfill basic requirements.
-You must be at least 18 years of age or older, have a high school diploma or GED, and are a U.S. citizen or lawfully admitted alien.
+You must be at least 18 years of age or older, have a high school diploma or GED, and are a U.S. citizen or lawfully admitted resident.
 These are very typical qualifications throughout the country.

 Did you know?
 If you would like to work in states besides Michigan, you need to know the real estate license reciprocity and portability laws specific to the state.
 Michigan has no formal reciprocity agreements with other states; however, individuals licensed in another state may qualify for a Michigan real estate license if their experience and training are substantially equal to that required in Michigan.
 You can visit Michigan.gov to see if you qualify.